 This vise-grip RF connection has to go.
 The problem is where the tower erectors attempted to solder the copper tubing.
 That tower base plate is pretty big and I would wager they didn’t use enough heat to make the solder connection.
 They were probably working in the winter time, thus the “temporary” fix.
 This tower was put up in 1993, so that temporary fix lasted 23 years.

 I removed the offending tool and soldered the connection to another part of the tower with silver solder.
 The smaller crossbar made a good connection point.

 After soldering, I cleaned up and sprayed some grey primer on it to prevent rust from forming where I scraped the paint off.

 Next, I made an impedance measurement:

 That junk on the upper part of the graph is coming from WHVW on 950 KHz.
 The tower itself looks pretty good, 77.6 Ohms resistance with 130 Ohms inductive reactance.
-Since this is not a part of a directional antenna system, the ATU design is pretty straight forward.
-Given that WHVW on 950 KHz is located 10.41 miles away, a low pass filter design is optimum.
+Since this is not part of a directional antenna system, the ATU design is pretty straightforward.
+Given that WHVW on 950 KHz is located 10.41 miles away, a low-pass filter design is optimum.
 A basic low pass filter T network has inductive input and output legs with a capacitive shunt leg to ground.